malevitzch/spaceships/README.md

 A simple game written in C++ using the SFML-3.0 library that I always wanted to make.
 Or at least make something similar.
 # todo
 - Font manager
+- Differentiate between side thrust and front thrust in OmniShip
 - Do not translate symbolic units to screen pixels directly, rather implement a game camera
 - Convex Polygon Colliders (possibly using Separating Axis Theorem)
 - Somehow make center of mass and the origin of the sprite separate